African-American family structure: Mother representative

-Melvin Wilson suggests that in the African-American family structure a mother's role is determined by her relationship status, is she a single mother or a married mother?
+Melvin Wilson suggests that in the African-American family structure a mother's role is determined by her relationship status (whether she is a single mother or a married mother).
 According to Wilson, in most African-American married families a mother's roles is dominated by her household responsibilities.
 Wilson research states that African-American married families, in contrast to White families, do not have gender specific roles for household services.
 The mother and wife is responsible for all household services around the house.

 According to Wilson, the married mother's tasks around the house is described as a full-time job.
 This full-time job of household responsibilities is often the second job that an African-American woman takes on.
 The first job is her regular 8 hour work day that she spends outside of the home.
 Wilson also notes that this responsibility that the mother has in the married family determines the life satisfaction of the family as a whole.

 Melvin Wilson states that the single mother role in the African-American family is played by 94% of African-American single parents.
 According to Brown, single parent motherhood in the African-American culture is becoming more a "proactive" choice.
 Melvin Wilson's research shows 62% of single African-American women said this choice is in response to divorce, adoption, or just non-marriage compared to 33% of single white women.
 In this position African-American single mothers see themselves playing the role of the mother and the father.

 Though the role of a single mother is similar to the role of a married mother, to take care of household responsibilities and work a full-time job, the single mothers' responsibility is greater since she does not have a second party income that a partner would provide for her family members.
 According to Brown, this lack of a second party income has resulted in the majority of African-American children raised in single mother households having a poor upbringing.